sgruhier/sushi/README.md

 I wanted to make it as clean as I can.
 This was also an opportunity to use in the same project Backbone, Zepto and BrunchWithCoffee.
 That's it, now you can manage your sushi bill easily.

+## Technical details

+Later on a blog post

 ## Components

 This is demo application of a mobile web application made with